Development of professional competencies: levels, methods and models. Definition of competencies

 Simplicity in structure and description;

-Relevance for each employee;
+Relevance for every employee;

-Fairness towards all participants.
+Fairness to all participants.

 Conclusion

-"HR department of a commercial organization", 2015, N 4
+"Human Resources Department of a Commercial Organization", 2015, N 4

 Chapter 1.